midesjardins/Widefield-Imaging-Acquisition/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was made possible with the help of these people and ressources:
+This project was made possible with the help of these people and open-source ressources:

 * [Tabler Icons](https://tabler-icons.io/)
 * [Alexey Shkarin -  creator of Pylablib](hhttps://github.com/AlexShkarin)